 Another important aspect of conducting a direct examination is listening to the answer.
 It may sound obvious but many examiners are ready to ask their next question as soon as the witness begins to answer.
 I like to treat direct examination like a stream or a river.
-It cannot be forced where it does not want to go.
-Rather the examiner should have a general topic outline of matters that need to be covered and dealt with on direct examination and must be prepared to “go with the flow” of the witnesses testimony, often times making last second adjustments to keep the flow going toward the end result.
+You cannot force it where it does not want to go.
+Rather the examiner should have a general topic outline of matters that need coverage and dealing with on direct examination.
+And, they must be ready to “go with the flow” of the witness’s testimony, oftentimes making last-second adjustments to keep the flow going toward the end result.
 This is why an outline approach is a better method than writing out questions for each witness.

 C. PRESENTING TESTIMONY IN A NATURAL AND LOGICAL MANNER

 There are generally two schools of thought on how to present testimony on direct examination.
 One school of thought is that you present direct examination in chronological order.
 Another school is to present the testimony by topic in the order of importance.
 There is no right or wrong answer to which method is better and often times both methods should be utilizable, sometimes using both methods on one witness.
 Many times it will be dependable on what and when does witness experiences examination during trial.